Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Introduction

+We also develop a weaker but practically important benchmark for \emph{myopic} reasoning.
+If an agent only predicts opponents' \emph{next} actions and best responds period by period, then one should not expect convergence to rich repeated-game equilibria supported by continuation incentives.
+Nevertheless, we show that such one-step predict--then--act reasoning is still sufficient for eventual convergence to a \emph{stage-game} $\varepsilon$-Nash equilibrium along the realized path.
+This result provides a useful theoretical benchmark for simpler prompting-based procedures, such as SCoT \citep{akata2025playing}, and clarifies what myopic reasoning can and cannot achieve relative to continuation-level planning.

 Beyond the benchmark with common-knowledge stage payoffs, we also consider the practically relevant case in which payoffs are not known to agents ex ante and each agent observes only its own privately realized stochastic payoffs.
-We modify PS-BR to not only sample an opponent-strategy hypothesis, but also sample a hypothesis for the agent's own mean payoff matrix (equivalently, its own payoff kernel within the known noise family).
-Under the analogous learning conditions together with an additional asymptotic public-sufficiency assumption on hidden private histories, PS-BR recovers the same asymptotic on-path $\varepsilon$-best-response property and therefore inherits the zero-shot Nash convergence guarantees.
+To model this, we can modify the agents' posterior sampling to not only sample an opponent-strategy hypothesis, but also sample a hypothesis for the agent's own mean payoff matrix (equivalently, its own payoff kernel within the known noise family).
+Under the analogous learning conditions, posterior sampling recovers the same asymptotic on-path $\varepsilon$-best-response property and therefore inherits the zero-shot Nash convergence guarantees.

+These theoretical results generate three distinct empirical predictions.
+First, because one-step predict--then--act reasoning is sufficient only for \emph{stage-game} equilibrium convergence, simple myopic procedures (e.g., SCoT) should often succeed when the objective is merely to reach some stage-game Nash action.
+Second, because nontrivial repeated-game equilibria depend on continuation values, myopic reasoning should generally fail to sustain such paths, whereas agents that infer opponent strategies and evaluate continuation plans should succeed.
+Third, when payoffs are not known ex ante and must be learned from noisy private observations, the same separation should persist, although under a more demanding informational problem.

+To examine whether these implications arise in practice for a concrete off-the-shelf model, we instantiate Qwen 3.5-27B \citep{qwen3.5}, a small open reasoning model, with three different decision rules: the \textit{Base} model agent, the myopic \textit{SCoT} agent, and the reasonably reasoning (RR) agent implemented via posterior-sampling best response (PS-BR).
+We then study their behavior in symmetric self-play across five repeated-game environments, ranging from the Prisoner's Dilemma to marketing promotion games.
+The resulting simulations confirm the predictions of the theory developed above.